15 Wonderful Things To Do In Eastern Oregon

 Some say anywhere east of the Cascade Mountain Range is considered Eastern Oregon.
 However, others would argue that places that are in the vicinity of the Cascades such as Bend, Madras, and Crater Lake National Park are actually Central Oregon.

 For the purposes of this article, we will only be considering destinations that are east of Highway 97 as part of Eastern Oregon.
 This highway which divides the state begins at Biggs Junction in the Columbia River Gorge, and travels all the way down to Klamath Falls which is on the border of Oregon and California.

+Cities in Eastern Oregon that are most popular with visitors include Pendleton, Baker City, Joseph, and Prineville.
 The counties that make up Eastern Oregon are Sherman County, Gilliam County, Morrow County, Wheeler County, Crook County, Lake County, Umatilla County, Grant County, Harney County, Union County, Wallowa County, Baker County, and Malheur County.

 Things To Do In Eastern Oregon